Boettner-eric/Alfred/bluetooth-connector/readme.md

 - favorite a bluetooth device for quick hotkey/url connect

 # Setup
+- download [SF Pro](https://developer.apple.com/fonts/) font for battery icons
 - install blueutil `brew install blueutil`
 - set your trigger commands
 - select a bluetooth device and use `⌘` + `⏎` to mark it as your airpods
 - bind the hotkey to quick connect

+# Credit
+A lot of this workflow is based off of [bluetooth-device-battery](https://alfred.app/workflows/zeitlings/bluetooth-device-battery/) and [airpods-connector](https://github.com/mariuskiessling/alfred-airpods-connector).
+I wanted to do a full rewrite in JQ to optimize the speed and resources while still maintaining the base features I am used to.